jdgambrell/jg-projects/README.md

 ---

-### 🔹 Embedded Systems — Consumer Product Prototype
+### 🔹 Operant Conditioning System
- Design and development of a PCB-based embedded system for a patented consumer product.
+ Automated system for behavioral research in biological experiments.

-- ESP32-based low-power embedded architecture
+- Designed embedded system for behavioral tracking and stimulus delivery
-- Designed under strict size, power, and communication constraints
+- Scaled from single prototype to 10-unit deployable system
-- Iterative prototyping focused on manufacturability and reliability
+- Improved consistency and automation of experimental data collection
-- Delivered working prototype meeting client specifications
+- Presented at university research symposium

 ---